 How did we arrive at such a confluence of natural and social vulnerabilities manifested as the Hurricane Katrina disaster?
 This complex emergency began with geography—the spatial interaction of humans and their environment over time.
 Officially founded in 1718 by Jean-Baptiste Le Moyne de Bienville, New Orleans was strategically located at the crossroads of three navigable water bodies, Lake Pontchartrain, the Gulf of Mexico, and the Mississippi River.
-Important primarily as a trading depot for French fur trappers, the city evolved into one of the most important ports in America providing a gateway to the nation’s agricultural riches.1Peirce F. Lewis, New Orleans: The Making of an Urban Landscape, 2nd ed.
-(Charlottesville, VA: University of Virginia Press, 2003).
+Important primarily as a trading depot for French fur trappers, the city evolved into one of the most important ports in America providing a gateway to the nation’s agricultural riches.1Peirce F. Lewis, 2003.
+New Orleans: The Making of an Urban Landscape, 2nd Edition.
+Charlottesville, VA: University of Virginia Press.

 The original settlement was on the highest ground in the bayou, Vieux Carré (the French Quarter), which later became the heart and soul of the modern city.
 How prescient for the early settlers to build on the highest ground available.
 As the settlement grew in the ensuing decades, New Orleans became a major American port city and a sprawling metropolis sandwiched between and surrounded by water.
 The siting and growth of New Orleans was inevitable given its access to water-borne transportation routes, but that access also contributed to the extremely precarious and peculiar range of environmental risks.
-The human transformation of the physical environment enabled the city to grow and prosper.2Craig E. Colten, Transforming New Orleans and its Environs: Centuries of Change (Pittsburgh: University of Pittsburgh Press, 2001).
+The human transformation of the physical environment enabled the city to grow and prosper.2Craig E. Colten, 2001.
+Transforming New Orleans and its Environs: Centuries of Change.
+Pittsburgh: University of Pittsburgh Press.

 Concurrent with the physical transformation of the city, a new social geography was being created as well.
-The South’s segregated past was best seen in the spatial and social evolution of Southern cities, including New Orleans.
+The South’s segregated past was best seen in the spatial and social evolution of southern cities, including New Orleans.
 Migration from the rural impoverished areas to the city was followed by white flight from urban areas to more suburban communities.
-Public housing was constructed to cope with Black population influxes during the 1950s and 1960s and, in a pattern repeated throughout America, the housing was invariably located in the most undesirable areas—along major transportation corridors, on reclaimed land, or next to industrial facilities.
-Employment opportunities were limited for inner city residents as jobs moved outward from the central city to suburban locations, or overseas as the process of globalization reduced even further the number of low-skilled jobs.
+Public housing was constructed to cope with Black population influxes during the 1950s and 1960s and in a pattern repeated throughout America, the housing was invariably located in the most undesirable areas—along major transportation corridors, on reclaimed land, or next to industrial facilities.
+Employment opportunities were limited for inner city residents as jobs moved outward from the central city to suburban locations, or overseas as the process of globalization reduced even further the number of low skilled jobs.
 The most impoverished lived in squalor-like conditions concentrated in certain neighborhoods within cities, with little or no employment, poor education, and little hope for the future for their children or grandchildren.
-It is against this backdrop of the social geography of cities and the differential access to resources that we can best understand the Hurricane Katrina disaster.“Social vulnerability is partially a product of social inequalities.”
+It is against this backdrop of the social geography of cities and the differential access to resources that we can best understand the Hurricane Katrina disaster.

 Race and class are certainly factors that help explain the social vulnerability in the South, while ethnicity plays an additional role in many cities.
 When the middle classes (both White and Black) abandon a city, the disparities between the very rich and the very poor expand.
 Add to this an increasing elderly population, the homeless, transients (including tourists), and other special needs populations, and the prospects for evacuating a city during times of emergencies becomes a daunting challenge for most American cities.
 What is a major challenge for other cities became a virtual impossibility for New Orleans.
 Those that could muster the personal resources evacuated the city.
 With no welfare check (the hurricane struck near the end of the month), little food, and no help from the city, state, or federal officials, the poor were forced to ride out the storm in their homes or move to the shelters of last resort.
 This is the enduring face of Hurricane Katrina—poor, black, single mothers, young, and old—struggling just to survive; options limited by the ineffectiveness of preparedness and the inadequacy of response.

 Scale, of course, is also an important element to consider.
-While the terrorist attacks of September 11, 2001, affected two major cities (New York and Washington, DC), the actual damage swath in New York City, for example, was quite small (tens of acres, not hundreds of square miles) and involved one local jurisdiction.
-Hurricane Katrina affected a much larger region, geographically, encompassing more than 600 miles of the Gulf coastline stretching from Grand Isle, Louisiana, to Gulf Shores, Alabama; three states; and hundreds of local jurisdictions.
-This is not meant to minimize the social, economic, or political importance of 9-11, but rather to place the response and recovery in perspective in terms of its geographical scale.“It is the interaction between nature and society that produces the vulnerability of places.”
+While the terrorist attacks of September 11, 2001 affected two major cities (New York and Washington D.C.), the actual damage swath in New York City, for example was quite small (tens of acres, not hundreds of square miles) and involved one local jurisdiction.
+Hurricane Katrina affected a much larger region, geographically, encompassing more than 600 miles of the Gulf coastline stretching from Grand Isle, LA to Gulf Shores, AL; three states; and hundreds of local jurisdictions.
+This is not meant to minimize the social, economic, or political importance of 9-11, but rather to place the response and recovery in perspective in terms of its geographical scale.

 Disasters will happen.
 To lessen their impacts in the future, we need to reduce our social vulnerability and increase disaster resilience with improvements in the social conditions and living standards in our cities.
 We need to build (and rebuild) damaged housing and infrastructure in harmony with nature and design cities to be resilient to environmental threats even if it means smaller, more livable places, and fewer profits for land and urban developers and a smaller tax base for the city.
 Disasters are income neutral and color-blind.
 Their impacts, however, are not.

-Susan L. Cutter is Carolina Distinguished Professor of Geography at the University of South Carolina.
+Dr. Susan Cutter is Carolina Distinguished Professor of Geography at the University of South Carolina.
 She is also the director of the Hazards Research Lab, a research and training center that integrates geographical information processing techniques with hazards analysis and management.
-Her primary research interests are in the area of disaster vulnerability/resilience science and how vulnerability and resilience are measured, monitored, and assessed.
-She has authored or edited 14 books, the most recent published by Cambridge University Press, Hurricane Katrina and the Forgotten Coast of Mississippi (2014), as well as more than 150 peer-reviewed articles and book chapters.
+Most recently she has edited the volume American Hazardscapes: The Regionalization of Hazards and Disasters (The National Academies Press, 2001) and The Geographical Dimensions of Terrorism (Routledge, 2003).